IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/MVP/MVP+Makefile.md

 # Minimum Viable Product:
-A basic tutorial on creating a PostgreSQL extension using the bare minimum files and a Makefile:
+A basic tutorial on creating a PostgreSQL extension using the bare minimum files:

 - A **control file**, which tells PostgreSQL some basic information about the extension, such as its name, version, and schema.
 - A **SQL script file**, which contains the SQL commands to create the extension's objects.